 Able to help with a variety of issues, dance therapy can be particularly effective if you feel negative about your body, have trouble making physical contact with others, feel detached from everyday life, or have experienced abuse.

 Animals have been used therapeutically for thousands of years.
 Equine therapy is one of many types of animal-assisted therapies used in the UK, alongside therapeutic approaches that use other animals, such as dogs and pigs.

-Equine therapy is a form of animal assisted therapy that uses horses to help people build confidence and develop a greater understanding of their own behaviour.
-Challenges are set by a therapist and normally require the individual to work with the horse in a way that challenges their way of thinking.
+Animals can help people build confidence and develop a greater understanding of their own behaviour.
+Exercises are set by a therapist and normally require the individual to work with the animal in a way that challenges their way of thinking.

 This type of therapy takes place with a group of people going through similar difficulties and is facilitated by one or more therapists.
 Group therapy can offer emotional support and help develop interpersonal skills.

-Integrative counselling means drawing on and blending specific types of therapies.
-This approach is not linked to one particular type of therapy as those practising integrative counselling do not believe that only one approach works for each client in all situations.
+Integrative therapy means drawing on and blending specific types of therapies.
+This approach is not linked to one particular type of therapy alone, as those practising integrative counselling believe there is no single approach that can treat each client in all situations.

-With a focus on interpersonal relationships, this therapy examines the way we relate and how this impacts our mental well-being.
+With a focus on interpersonal relationships, interpersonal therapy looks at the way we relate to others and how this impacts our mental well-being.
 The core belief of interpersonal therapy is that psychological symptoms are often a response to the difficulties we have interacting with others - and when these interactions are improved, so are the psychological symptoms.

 Mindfulness is a technique that originated from Buddhist meditation that helps people focus on the present to gain greater awareness of their emotions and improve general well-being.
 Mindfulness meditation and mindfulness-based therapies are becoming popular tools to help those with depression and anxiety.